BenHerbst/idaesbasic/index.md

 ![Screenshot 2021-10-21 125752](https://user-images.githubusercontent.com/83538916/138264358-0fef23c1-9a94-4c22-abeb-125cec09d351.png)

-_At the moment, only todolist is implemented, kanban and calendar come with 0.9.0 alpha!_
+_At the moment, only todolist is implemented, kanban and calendar come with 0.9.0 beta!_
 ## Get started 🛫
 (1) Downloaad and install the app for windows or linux.
 </br>